 Restraint – A facility cannot restrain you absent an emergency or the consent of you or your guardian.
 Such restraint must be the least restrictive form necessary, and the facility may not administer drugs if their only purpose is to subdue you.

 Communication – Facilities cannot unreasonably restrict your right to mail and telephone communication except to protect you or others from harassment or harm.
 The facility may not admit any visitors into your room without your consent.

 Finances – Facilities must allow you to manage your own funds unless the facility receives written consent from you or your guardian.
 If the facility does manage your funds, it must provide you or your guardian with a quarterly written statement of all transactions.

 Abuse – you have the right to live free of abuse and neglect.

 You can file a lawsuit against the facility if your rights are violated, or if you are injured by wrongful action of the facility or staff.
-A judge may award you compensation for your losses, as well as attorney's fees and court costs.
+A judge and/or a jury may award you compensation for your losses, as well as attorney’s fees and court costs.
 If you file a lawsuit, the facility cannot evict, transfer, harass, or retaliate against you.